stonepros/stone/doc/mgr/insights.rst

 The insights module collects and exposes system information to the Insights Core data analysis framework.
-It is intended to replace explicit interrogation of Ceph CLIs and daemon admin sockets, reducing the API surface that Insights depends on.
+It is intended to replace explicit interrogation of Stone CLIs and daemon admin sockets, reducing the API surface that Insights depends on.
 The insights reports contains the following:

 * **Health reports**.
 In addition to reporting the current health of the